Armed forces in Wales: Exercise Cambrian Patrol

 Exercise Cambrian Patrol is organised and carried out by the Headquarters of 160th (Welsh) Brigade, based in Brecon.
 Originally the exercise was designed by a group of Welsh Territorial Army soldiers as a weekend training event including a long march over the Cambrian Mountains, finishing with a shooting match on Sennybridge training area.

 Exercise Cambrian Patrol has been held annually since 1959, developing worldwide recognition as NATO’s toughest patrolling test.
 Regular, Reserve and University Training Officer Corps teams now participate, in addition to 20 patrols representing international armies.
 The exercise is considered to be unique and at a world-class standard.
 It is also the largest of this type of exercise.
 Some foreign entrants must win their won domestic competition in order to gain a place on the patrol.

 Joint Military Command Wales

-The Joint Military Command Wales (JMC Wales) based at the Army headquarters in Brecon was active during the response to the Covid-10 pandemic in Wales in supporting NHS Wales.
-The commender of JMC Wales is the Head of the Army in Wales and the Welsh Brigade, Andrew Dawes.
+The Joint Military Command Wales (JMC Wales) based at the Army headquarters in Brecon was active during the response to the COVID-19 pandemic in Wales in supporting NHS Wales.
+The commander of JMC Wales is the Head of the Army in Wales and the Welsh Brigade, Andrew Dawes.

 Andrew Dawes.
 He said in February 2021, "It continues to be a tremendous privilege to support NHS Wales in any way we can during this latest stage of the pandemic response.
 They have asked us to help crew Welsh ambulances and to deliver the vaccine right across Wales.
 We currently have several hundred service personnel involved in these tasks.
 Alongside this there specialist planners and liaison officers in Welsh Government, NHS Wales, the regional Health Boards, as well as supporting the regional resilience networks across the length and breadth of Wales."